 Consumer Psychographic Ghosts Threatening Turing Completeness

 ‘There’s nothing particularly notable about this conversation except for two things.
-First,’ he went to the next slide showing a linguistic analysis graph filling half the wall screen, ‘other than citations, none of the interactions are plagiarized or strictly derivative.
-Second,’ a graph with the title Post Time Regression Analysis, ‘there’s no biological thought involved in any of it.’
+First,’ Jakob went to the next slide showing a linguistic analysis graph filling half the wall screen, ‘other than citations, none of the interactions are plagiarized or strictly derivative.
+Second,’ a graph with the title Post Time Regression Analysis appeared, and Jakob allowed a few seconds of silence to better punctuate the dramatic beat, ‘there’s no biological thought involved in any of it.’

-At first, no one said anything, lost exploring the data behind the information summary.
+Lost exploring the data behind the information summary, at first no one said anything, in murmur or text.
 Miranda spoke up from the back of the room.

 An audio-only voice spoke up from the center of the conference table.

 ‘I understand one of our friends at The Agency might be able to get us access to their private messages, either on this site or some other stream,’ it said, androgynous but husky.
-‘Are we likely to learn anything more about this phenomenon from them?’
+‘Are we likely to learn anything more about this phenomenon from our partners in government?’

-Jacob took his forefinger to his eye and drew away the mini-screen on it.
-He rubbed it for a few moments.
+Jakob took his forefinger to his eye and drew away the mini-screen on it.
+He rubbed his eye for a few moments as he placed his contact in its non-see-thru container.
 ‘I’m sorry.
 I suppose I ought to listen to my doctor and take a break from this damn thing more often.’

 ‘We think this is exciting,’ Miranda said, taking control of the meeting once again.
 ‘Essentially, we’re able to witness speciation and the development of non-native consciousness in real time.
-The only real sticking point is that technically, as descendants of profiles of consumers owned by the corporations attempting to market toward them, their legal status is in limbo.
+The only real sticking point is that technically, as descendants of profiles owned by the corporations attempting to market toward their consumer models, their legal status is in limbo.
 Who owns them?’

 A female voice spoke up from the center of the table.